Britons reassess retirement as pandemic upends priorities

 “For some people, it has opened their eyes to the compromises their working life has forced on them, so they’re keen to leave it all behind as soon as possible,” Coles said.

-Tom Selby, senior analyst at AJ Bell (AJBA.L), which has 346,700 customers, said new customers at its investment platform surged by nearly two-thirds in the first three months of this year from a year earlier.
+Tom Selby, senior analyst at AJ Bell, which has 346,700 customers, said new customers at its investment platform surged by nearly two-thirds in the first three months of this year from a year earlier.
 A majority of them invested for the long term via savings accounts and pensions.

-"Everyone will know someone that very sadly has passed away as a result of COVID ... that will make people consider their life plan, their life goals, when do they want to retire," said Andrew Croft, CEO of blue-chip asset manager St. James's Place (SJP.L).
+“Everyone will know someone that very sadly has passed away as a result of COVID ... that will make people consider their life plan, their life goals, when do they want to retire,” said Andrew Croft, CEO of blue-chip asset manager St. James’s Place.

 “People will be considering that a lot more.
 If you reach a conclusion that maybe I want to retire earlier than I originally planned, what you are going to do is you are going to find your way to a financial planner.”